jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 }
 ```

-Furthermore it is also a managed module:
+Furthermore it is declares a managed module `Main2.exe`:

 ```
 .module Main2.exe